Key points

 Some people are more at risk of low iron levels.

 Although people often think vegetarians have a higher risk of iron deficiency anaemia, most of the literature shows this isn't true.
-Vegetarians who eat a balanced, healthy diet usually aren't at any greater risk of developing iron deficiency anaemia, although they do tend to have lower iron stores.
+Vegetarians who eat a balanced, healthy diet usually aren't at any greater risk of low iron levels.

 Those most at risk of low iron levels include:

-People who have periods are more likely to have an iron deficiency because they usually need a lot more iron than those who don't, particularly during pregnancy.
-People who menstruate are also at higher risk because of blood loss.
+Women are more likely to have an iron deficiency because they usually need a lot more iron than men, particularly during pregnancy.
+Women and teenage girls who menstruate are also at higher risk because of blood loss.

 People going through a stage of fast body growth need more iron.
 This means infants, adolescents and pregnant people can be at risk of low iron levels.